Shnatsel/resolverver/README.md

-# resolverver: Get the Cargo resolver version for a workspace
+# resolverver: Get the Cargo resolver version

-Knowing the [Cargo resolver version](https://doc.rust-lang.org/cargo/reference/resolver.html#resolver-versions) in use is important to some tooling that interfaces with Cargo.
+Knowing the [Cargo resolver version](https://doc.rust-lang.org/cargo/reference/resolver.html#resolver-versions) used in a given workspace is important to some tooling that interfaces with Cargo.

 You'll know it when you need it.

 ### Usage